sbabcoc/Selenium-Foundation/README.md

 ### * BREAKING NEWS *

-With the release of **Selenium Foundation** version _26.2.0_, automation of Windows native applications via WinAppDriver engines of Appium is complete.
+With the release of **Selenium Foundation** version _26.2.0_, automation of Windows native applications via the WinAppDriver engine of Appium is complete.
 The latest release of the [local-grid-parent](https://github.com/sbabcoc/local-grid-parent) project (_1.4.0_) builds on the [local grid](docs/LocalGridConfiguration.md#introduction) feature of **Selenium Foundation** to launch grid collections that include Windows nodes.

 #### Table of Contents